feddelegrand7/mini007/README.md

 lead_agent$invoke(
   "Tell me about the economic situation in Algeria, then tell me how's the weather in Algiers?"
 )
-#> The current weather in Algiers is sunny with a temperature of 35 degrees
+#> The current weather in Algiers is quite warm and sunny, with the temperature
-#> Celsius and no precipitation.
+#> reaching 35 degrees Celsius.
+There is no precipitation, making it a clear and
+#> dry day.
+Overall, the conditions are bright and favorable for outdoor
+#> activities.
 ```

 ## Human In The Loop (HITL)